MicrosoftDocs/memdocs/memdocs/intune/fundamentals/deployment-guide-enrollment-windows.md

 - If you have existing organization-owned devices and are enrolling them into Intune the first time, then we recommend using [Automatic enrollment](#windows-automatic-enrollment) (in this article).

-  Users can use the **Settings** app > **Accounts** to **Join this device to Microsoft Entra ID**.
+  Users can use the **Settings** app > **Accounts** to **Join this device to Azure Active Directory**, which joins the device to Microsoft Entra ID.
 If they do, deploy an [Automatic enrollment](#windows-automatic-enrollment) (in this article) policy to enroll the device in Intune.

 - If you have new organization-owned devices, then we recommend using [Windows Autopilot](#windows-autopilot) (in this article) or use [Automatic enrollment](#windows-automatic-enrollment) (in this article).
 In the out-of-box experience (OOBE), users enter their organization account (`user@contoso.com`).
 This step registers the devices in Microsoft Entra ID.
 Deploy an [Automatic enrollment](#windows-automatic-enrollment) (in this article) policy to enroll the device in Intune.

   If users use their personal email account in the OOBE, then the device isn't registered in Microsoft Entra ID, and the Automatic enrollment policy isn't deployed.
-In this scenario, users use the Settings app to **Join this device to Microsoft Entra ID**.
+In this scenario, users use the Settings app to **Join this device to Azure Active Directory**, which joins the device to Microsoft Entra ID.
 When the device is joined in Microsoft Entra ID, the Automatic enrollment policy deploys, and enrolls the device in Intune.

 ### User enrollment end user tasks